-Try making these simple and beautiful pressed flower Easter eggs this spring!
+Try making these simple and beautiful DIY Easter eggs this spring!
 Your children will be delighted to search for them on Easter morning and they will make a beautiful decoration for the rest of the week.
 You only need a few supplies and they are so easy to make!

 *Updated on 3/8/20 to show the pressed flowers on white eggs.*